The name of the organization shall be the Faculty of the University.

 Return to Table of Contents

-Elected members of the Academic Senate must be voting members of the Faculty of the University as defined in Article II, Section 2, of the Constitution, except as provided in Article IV, Section 1, E and F. All elected members of the Senate, except those described in Article IV, Section 1, E and F, must have at least .20 as instructor of record or the equivalent for Library and student services with the exception of school directors/ department chairs and the Chair of the Academic Senate.
+Elected members of the Academic Senate must be voting members of the Faculty of the University as defined in Article II, Section 2, of the Constitution, except as provided in Article IV, Section 1, E and F.

 The Academic Senate of the University shall consist of:

-A. One tenured or tenure-track member elected by and from the tenured and tenure-track voting members of the faculty of each College, as long as such entities are separate instructional units; one tenured or tenure-track member elected by and from the Library faculty; and one member elected by and from the student services faculty/professional staff.
+A. One tenured or tenure-track member elected by and from the tenured and tenure-track voting members of the faculty of each College, as long as such entities are separate instructional units; one tenured or tenure-track member elected by and from the Library faculty; and one member elected by and from the student services faculty.

 B. Additional tenured or tenure-track members elected by and from the voting members of the faculty of each college, the Library, student services, or other entity within the institution, proportionate to the entity's share of the previous fall semester utilization of faculty positions.
-The additional faculty representation will be proposed by the Executive Committee and approved by the Academic Senate so as to yield an Academic Senate 62 to 67 total members and may be adjusted annually, prior to the beginning of elections to the next Academic Senate.
+The additional faculty representation will be proposed by the Executive Committee and approved by the Academic Senate so as to yield an Academic Senate with at least 62 members and may be adjusted annually, prior to the beginning of elections to the next Academic Senate.
 The size of an entity's representation may be reduced only when the term of office of the senior senator(s) from that entity expires.